HectorBernstorff/weather-app/README.md

 ## Tech Stack

 - Vite: A modern web development build tool.
-- TypeScript: A statically-typed superset of JavaScript.
 - React.js: A JavaScript library for building user interfaces.
-- Tailwind CSS: A utility-first CSS framework.
 - OpenWeatherMap API: An API for weather data.

 ## Development